-- Prepaid travel money cards.
+- Prepaid travel money cards and travellers cheques.
 You can also use a prepaid travel card, which you can load with money and spend the funds in multiple supported currencies.
 When you move currency from the local currency to a supported foreign currency, it’s also locked in at the current exchange rate, which could help you avoid fluctuating rates and manage your budget better while you’re travelling.
 When you spend in a supported foreign currency, you can avoid currency conversion fees with these cards.

 If you’re a frequent traveller or regularly shop online with international retailers, a credit card that has 0% foreign transaction fees could help you keep your costs to a minimum.
 Just remember to compare a range of options and look at the other features available so that you can find a credit card that really suits your needs.